Serge Gainsbourg: 1963–1966: Eurovision and involvement in the yé-yé movement

 Gainsbourg married a second time on 7 January 1964, to Françoise-Antoinette "Béatrice" Pancrazzi, with whom he had two children: a daughter named Natacha (b.
 8 August 1964) and a son, Paul (born in spring 1968).
 He divorced Béatrice in February 1966.

 His next album, Gainsbourg Percussions (1964), was inspired by the rhythms and melodies of African musicians Miriam Makeba and Babatunde Olatunji.
 Olatunji later sued Gainsbourg for lifting three tracks from his 1960 album Drums of Passion.
 Nevertheless, the album has been hailed as being ahead of its time for its incorporation of world music and lyrical content depicting interracial love.
-Between 1965 and 1966, Gainsbourg composed the music and sung the words of science fiction writer André Ruellan for several songs made for a series of animated Marie-Mathematics shorts created by Jean-Claude Forest.
+Between 1965 and 1966, Gainsbourg composed the music and sang the words of science fiction writer André Ruellan for several songs made for a series of animated Marie-Mathematics shorts created by Jean-Claude Forest.
 He would reunite with Michèle Arnaud for the duet "Les Papillons noirs" from her 1966 comeback record.